-SECTION 1 Introduction 6 Section 1.1 You are enrolled in BSW SeniorCare Advantage (PPO), which is a Medicare PPO 6 Section 1.2 What is the Evidence of Coverage booklet about?
-6 Section 1.3 Legal information about the Evidence of Coverage SECTION 2 What makes you eligible to be a plan member?
+SECTION 1 Introduction 6 Section 1.1 You are enrolled in BSW SeniorCare Advantage Select Rx (HMO), which is a Medicare HMO 6 Section 1.2 What is the Evidence of Coverage booklet about?
+6 Section 1.3 Legal information about the Evidence of Coverage 6 SECTION 2 What makes you eligible to be a plan member?
 7 Section 2.1 Your eligibility requirements 7 Section 2.2 What are Medicare Part A and Medicare Part B?
-7 Section 2.3 Here is the plan service area for BSW SeniorCare Advantage (PPO) 8 Section 2.4 U.S. citizen or lawful presence 8 SECTION 3 What other materials will you get from us?
-8 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs 8 Section 3.2 The Provider Directory: Your guide to all providers in the plan's network c 9 Section 3.3 The Pharmacy Directory: Your guide to pharmacies in our network 10 Section 3.4 The plan's List of Covered Drugs (Formulary) 10 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 11 SECTION 4 Your monthly premium for BSW SeniorCare Advantage (PPO) 11 Section 4.1 How much is your plan premium?
+7 Section 2.3 Here is the plan service area for BSW SeniorCare Advantage Select Rx (HMO) 8 Section 2.4 U.S. Citizen or Lawful Presence 8 SECTION 3 What other materials will you get from us?
+8 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs 8 Section 3.2 The Provider Directory: Your guide to all providers in the plan's network c 9 Section 3.3 The Pharmacy Directory: Your guide to pharmacies in our network 10 Section 3.4 The plan's List of Covered Drugs (Formulary) 10 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 11 SECTION 4 Your monthly premium for BSW SeniorCare Advantage Select Rx (HMO) 11 Section 4.1 How much is your plan premium?
 SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
 12 Section 5.1 What is the Part D "late enrollment penalty"?
-12 Section 5.2 How much is the Part D late enrollment penalty?
+Section 5.2 How much is the Part D late enrollment penalty?
 12 Section 5.3 In some situations, you can enroll late and not have to pay the penalty 13 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
 14 SECTION 6 Do you have to pay an extra Part D amount because of your income?
 14 Section 6.1 Who pays an extra Part D amount because of income?
 Section 6.2 How much is the extra Part D amount?
 Section 6.3 What can you do if you disagree about paying an extra Part D amount?
-15 Section 6.4 What happens if you do not pay the extra Part D amount?
-15

-SECTION 7 More information about your monthly premium 15 Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty 16 Section 7.2 Can we change your monthly plan premium during the year?
-18 SECTION 8 Please keep your plan membership record up to date 18 Section 8.1 How to help make sure that we have accurate information about you 18 SECTION 9 We protect the privacy of your personal health information 19 Section 9.1 We make sure that your health information is protected 19 SECTION 10 How other insurance works with our plan 20 Section 10.1 Which plan pays first when you have other insurance?
+Section 6.4 What happens if you do not pay the extra Part D amount?
+15 SECTION 7 More information about your monthly premium 15 Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty 1 e Section 7.2 Can we change your monthly plan premium during the year?
+SECTION 8 Please keep your plan membership record up to date 18 Section 8.1 How to help make sure that we have accurate information about you 18 SECTION 9 We protect the privacy of your personal health information 19 Section 9.1 We make sure that your health information is protected 19 SECTION 10 How other insurance works with our plan 20 Section 10.1 Which plan pays first when you have other insurance?
 20

-SECTION 1 Introduction Section 1.1 You are enrolled in BSW SeniorCare Advantage (PPO), which is a Medicare PPO
+SECTION 1 Introduction Section 1.1 You are enrolled in BSW SeniorCare Advantage Select Rx (HMO), which is a Medicare HMO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, BSW SeniorCare Advantage (PPO).
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, BSW SeniorCare Advantage Select Rx (HMO).

 There are different types of Medicare health plans.
-BSW SeniorCare Advantage (PPO) is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
-Like all Medicare health plans, this Medicare PPO is approved by Medicare and run by a private company.
+BSW SeniorCare Advantage Select Rx (HMO) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.